-Earnings per sbare
+Earnings per share

-The Group recorded earnings per share of $\pounds 3.35$ (2020 - loss of $\pounds 2.92$) an increase of $\pounds 6.40$ (2020 - $\pounds 10.28$ decrease).
+The Group recorded earnings per share of $\pounds 3.53$ (2021 - $\pounds 3.35$), which represents an increase of 18 pence per share (2021 - £6.27 increase).

 Underlying profit before tax

 The profit reported in the financial statements has for some years included property revaluation movements and fair value adjustments to financial instruments.
 In addition to this measure of performance we also focus on "underlying profit before tax" which does not include these valuation items.
 Underlying profit before tax for the last two years is set out below: